The Internet and social networks have dramatically changed how news is acquired and delivered. Far m...

 Mr. Friedman spent 30 years as Owner and Skipper of three generations of FARR 40 racing sailboats participating in offshore yacht races such as Newport-Ensenada, Los Angeles- Puerto Vallarta, and Los Angeles-Hawaii.
 After receiving his private and instrument ratings as a pilot in 2006, Mr. Friedman has logged over 1700 hours in his Cirrus SR 22 G3 GTS.

 Robert Ketterer brings a diverse background in real estate, consulting, and investment expertise in startup consumer companies.
-Prior to forging an entrepreneurial career, to allow him to spend more time with his kids, Robert was a Director of Real Estate at CB Richard Ellis, a consultant to a variety of real estate, financial and consumer companies, as well as Vice President of McClier Corporation (a design builder), and product manager with Security Pacific Bank International Private Banking and Financial Management and Trust Group.
-Currently, Mr. Ketterer sits on the boards of Youweme.com and Village School, and is actively involved in Pupsquest.com, PopMurder, A Malibu Horror Story.
-In addition, serves on advisory committees at the Brentwood School, Pacific Palisades-Malibu YMCA, and OPCC.
+Prior to forging an entrepreneurial career, to allow him to spend more time with his kids, Robert was a Director of Real Estate at CB Richard Ellis, a consultant to a variety of real estate, financial and consumer companies, and product manager with Security Pacific Bank International Private Banking and Financial Management and Trust Group.
+Currently, Mr. Ketterer sits on the boards of Luum.com and Village School, and is actively involved in From1000.com, Music Meets Video, PopMurder.com, and A Malibu Horror Story.
+In addition, he serves on advisory committees at the Brentwood School, Pacific Palisades-Malibu YMCA, and OPCC.
 Mr. Ketterer has a BA in International Relations from Claremont McKenna College, without distinction; at least they didn’t kick me out.
-In addition, he has a Masters of Corporate Real Estate (MCR), Certified Property Management (CPM), and is a licensed real estate agent in California.
+In addition, he has a Masters of Corporate Real Estate (MCR).

 Chairman and CEO, DTS Inc.